 So what factors should you think about before you declare a minor?

 What Complements Your Major?

-Some people find it easy to choose a minor by figuring out what programs go hand in hand with their major.
-Marketing majors might find a sales or communication minor rounds out their skillset and helps them better understand their main course of study.
-Politics majors could find a minor in a foreign language serves them well.
-Business majors who aspire to run global organizations might want to minor in international relations, just to get a sense of what working with foreign governments or companies is really like.
+Some people find it easy to choose a minor by figuring out what programs go hand-in-hand with their major.
+Marketing majors might find that a sales or communication minor rounds out their skillset and helps them better understand their main course of study.
+Political science majors can find a minor in a foreign language serves them well.
+And business majors who aspire to run global organizations might want to minor in international relations, just to get a sense of what working with foreign governments or companies is really like.

 What Makes You More Marketable?

 What’s your dream job?
 Even if your major will help you get your foot in the door, think about what other talents employers in your field will want to see.
 Diversifying your skillset will give you a big advantage over other applicants once you graduate.
 Want to work for a biotech startup?
 Consider adding a business minor to your biology major.
 Hope to work at an online marketing company?
 Your digital marketing degree could benefit from an English minor.
 Think about it this way: If you were doing the hiring for your dream job, what would you look for?

 Many fields are looking for people with specific skills that aren't necessarily a requirement for the job.
 If you're thinking about pre-med or nursing, try minoring in Spanish or another language to help you better communicate with patients.
 Many companies are also looking for tech-savvy employees, no matter what position they're in, so a computer science minor can also give you a boost.